zhenga8533/VolcAddons/docs/commands.md

     - `/va spamlist`: Set chat messages to hide.
     - `/va valuelist`: Set a constant value of the currently held item.
     - `/va whitelist`: Set player party invites to auto join.
+    - `/va binds`: Set slot bindings and their presets.
+    - `/va buttons`: Set container buttons and their presets.
 - **Economy**
     - `/va attribute`: Various calculations that deal with attribute values.
     - `/va calc`: Various calculations that deal with general economical values.